lindsaymarkward/driver-avr-yamaha/README.md

 Installation
 ------------

-Copy both package.json and the binary (from the release) into `/data/sphere/user-autostart/drivers/sphere-yamaha` (create the directory as needed) and run `nservice sphere-yamaha start` on (or restart) the sphereamid.
+Copy both package.json and the binary (from the release) into `/data/sphere/user-autostart/drivers/driver-avr-yamaha` (create the directory as needed) and run `nservice driver-avr-yamaha start` on (or restart) the sphereamid.

 Known Issues
 ------------